model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 With increasingly powerful code generation capabilities, software development is becoming more automated and accessible.
 However, as developers spend less time on implementation details, corner cases, and safety issues, their code becomes more susceptible to errors.
 We believe program verifiers like Kani will play a critical role in ensuring the correctness of such code, revealing potential bugs, and helping developers fix them.

+## Footnote
+[^footnote-training-corpus]: For example, [CodeX](https://arxiv.org/pdf/2107.03374.pdf), which powers GitHub Copilot, is training on publicly available code from GitHub.